smartnodes-lab/tensorlink/README.md

 While the public Smartnodes network is designed for distributed AI workloads, certain use cases require higher levels of privacy, data control, or hardware isolation. **Smartnodes also supports fully private or LAN-based deployments** on your own hardware, ideal for running sensitive training or inference jobs.

-#### Setup Instructions
-1. **Disable P2P Discovery**: Set `peer_discovery = False` in your node configuration to prevent broadcasting your presence.
-2. **Custom Peering**: Manually define trusted local peers via IP and port, creating a closed loop of devices under your control.
-3. **Storage & Models**: Store models and shared memory on a centralized NAS or local SSD to reduce latency.
-4. **Security**: Use firewall rules and VLAN segmentation for network isolation.
-Load private keys from hardware wallets or encrypted vaults.

-### Creating a Private AI Cluster

-For users looking to build a **mini AI data center** or test Tensorlink functionality in an isolated environment, the following example demonstrates how to set up a fully private network using local-only devices:
+For users looking to build a **mini AI data center** or test Tensorlink functionality in an isolated environment, the following example demonstrates how you could set up a fully private network using local-only devices:

 ```python
 from tensorlink import UserNode, ValidatorNode, WorkerNode, DistributedModel